 Corporate bonds come in a full spectrum of risk, so investor beware.
-Blue chip corporations that have been around since before your grandparents were born can make for stable, low-risk investment options.
+Bonds from blue chip corporations that have been around since before your grandparents were born can make for stable, low-risk investment options.
 On the other end of the spectrum are fly-by-night companies that were born yesterday and may not see tomorrow.

 Like government bonds, corporate bonds are loans with a fixed maturity date that are issued to corporations rather than governments.
 That raises the risk but also the potential returns.
 And like other bonds, you can buy and sell them on the secondary market.
 Remember, if interest rates rise, the value of existing lower-interest bonds goes down on the secondary market.